Brian Mushana Kwesiga

-Brian Mushana Kwesiga (born 1987) is a Ugandan-born entrepreneur, engineer, and civic leader.
+Brian Mushana Kwesiga (born 1987) is a Ugandan-born engineer and civic leader based in the United States.

-He served as the President and CEO of the Ugandan North American Association (UNAA) from 2013 to 2015 and was a 2024–2025 Africa Policy Accelerator fellow at the Center for Strategic and International Studies.
+He served as president and CEO of the Ugandan North American Association (UNAA) from 2013 to 2015.
+In 2023, he was appointed general manager of the Uganda men's national lacrosse team, and in 2024, he was selected for the Africa Policy Accelerator, a fellowship program at the Center for Strategic and International Studies (CSIS).